Skip to content

 7. the app-facing string set (errors, [Server]/[process.Manager]/ [frameSink]/[shellenv] log lines, flag help).

-8. Print PASS (no drift in the checked surface) or DRIFT with specifics, and exit non-zero on drift.
+8. Print PASS if there is no drift in the checked surface.
+Print DRIFT with the specifics if there is drift, and exit with a non-zero status.

-This static check needs no running daemon and is safe to run anywhere with network access.
+This static check needs no running daemon.
+It is safe to run on any machine that has network access.

 Step 3 — authoritative byte-for-byte recheck (local only)

-The static check catches added/removed methods, flags, and strings.
-To confirm frame-level byte-identity (result field order, stream framing, error bodies, reattach semantics), run the private validation battery (kept in scratch/, not published) against both the new reference and claustrum:
+The static check catches methods, flags, and strings that were added or removed.
+To confirm frame-level byte-identity (result field order, stream framing, error bodies, reattach semantics), run the private validation battery against both the new reference and claustrum.
+That battery stays in scratch/ and is not published:

 # starts each binary as a PRIVATE -serve on a throwaway /tmp socket, runs the